-Do you want to find out how to get free government money for seniors over 50?
-There is a wide variety of grants for seniors available each year.
-Federal grants can meet senior needs for nutrition, education, and housing.
-Foundations also offer specialized grants for organizations who are working with seniors and which are supporting education, good health, affordable housing, senior safety, and volunteerism.
+There is a wide variety of grants for older adults available each year.
+Federal grants for elderly services can meet senior needs for nutrition, education, and housing.
+Foundations also offer specialized grants for organizations working with seniors supporting education, good health, affordable housing, senior safety, and volunteerism.
 Keep in mind, however, grants for individuals are few and far between.

 Several departments of the government offer federal grants for a variety of different purposes.
 Federal grants for senior citizens can be found on Federal Grants Wire.
 Examples of federal grants include: